jurassic73/split89/readme.md

   I designed the foot inset holes to allow use of feet for grip and sound isolation but not protrude all the way to avoid adding height to the keyboard.

 Congrats!
 You're done!
 Happy Typing!
- Wrap the wrist rests

 ### My personal build

 ![image](https://i.imgur.com/1vM3v0t.jpg)